bhall2001/flyball-master-manual/teams.md

 All fields are editable.
 Simply click in the field and modify the data as needed.

 When a team changes the lineup, simply enter in the new CRN and press RETURN.
 The new dog information over-writes the existing data.

+###NAFA Scoring File
+Ghost teams are supported by Flyball Master.
+If this team should not be included in the NAFA scoring file, simply uncheck the NAFA Scoring File box and the team will not be included in the scoring file.